madetech/learn/guides/01-Command-Line/README.md

 ## To Do
-* If you haven't already, work through the [Setup Tutorial](/guides/00-Setup) and sections 1.1 to 2.4 of [Learn Enough Command Line to be Dangerous](https://www.learnenough.com/command-line-tutorial)
+* If you haven't already, work through the [Setup Tutorial](/guides/00-Setup) and sections 1.1 to 2.4 of [Learn Enough Command Line to be Dangerous](https://www.learnenough.com/command-line-tutorial).
+You can reach chapter 2 via the links on the left hand side.
 * Test your knowledge by working through the exercises below

 Don't forget to use man!
 For example: `man grep`